 A Christian house of worship arose in the Middle Ages on the site and was part of a greater church called Santa Maria del Carmine ai Mannesi.
 "Carminiello" is a diminutive and the "mannesi" part of the name refers to the occupation of those who lived in the area; they worked with wood and made and repaired carts.
 In Neapolitan toponymy, the name of the church is used to refer to the much older Roman structure, in the same way as, say, the "ruins of San Lorenzo" refer to the old Roman market excavated beneath the medieval church of San Lorenzo.

-interest in the area was aroused following air-raids in WW2 when
+interest in the area was aroused following air-raids in WW2

-the 2,000–year–old ruins.
-Serious work and cataloging of
+of the 2,000–year–old ruins.
+Serious work and cataloging

-the site had to wait until 1993.
+of the site had to wait until 1993.
 Like much of what lies

 beneath modern Naples (virtually all of ancient Naples),